MangusuPixel/DialogueDisplayFrameworkContinued/docs/api.md

 | `dividers` | List of [DividerData](#divider-data) | Custom dividers to draw.
 Assigning a value of `null` will erase pre-existing entries, otherwise it will merge the lists.
 | `disabled` | boolean | Disable this entry entirely, default false.<br>Ignored if the `copyFrom` entry is disabled.

-If any field is missing in an NPC entry, the field from the "default" entry will be used instead.
+If any of the above fields are missing, the value will be taken from the [defaults](/docs/default.json) preset matching the unmodded game's dialogue.

-## Base Data
+### Common data fields

-For all of the above entries that are objects (or lists of objects), the objects have the following common keys available (though they may not all use them):
+Must objects in the base fields also have the following common fields available (although, some objects might not use them all):

 | Key          | Type    | Description |
 | ------------ | ------- | ----------- |